mtayeb89/Word_Counter/README.md

 - Count words, characters, and lines in text
 - Ability to analyze text files
 - Ability to input text directly from the user
-- Simple command-line user interface
+- Simple command-line user interface.

 ## How to Use
 1. Make sure Python is installed on your system.